Free Maine Durable Power of Attorney Forms

 4. Sign the Document and Have It Notarized

-Sign the document.
-The Maine durable POA must be acknowledged by a notary public to be considered legal and binding.
+The state of Maine Durable Power of Attorney form must be acknowledged by a notary public to be considered legal and binding.
 If, for some reason, you cannot sign the document yourself, ask somebody else to sign for you.
 There must be clear instructions that the representative is authorized to sign on your behalf.